 \end{enumerate}

+%

 \subsubsection{Monte Carlo Dropout}

 The Monte Carlo dropout~\cite{gal_Dropout_2016a} can be used to estimate uncertainty in neural networks by applying the dropout at test time.
 Multiple forward passes with dropout generate a distribution of predictions from which uncertainty can be derived using any of the aforementioned techniques (standard deviation, entropy, etc.).

+%

 \subsubsection{Bayesian Approaches}

 Bayesian methods offer a probabilistic framework to estimate the parameters of the model and make predictions.
 These methods explicitly model uncertainty by considering prior beliefs about the model parameters and then updating those beliefs based on the observed data.
 In Bayesian modeling, the model parameters are treated as random variables and a posterior distribution is estimated using these parameters.
 The following are two common Bayesian approaches for measuring the uncertainty in classification problems.